-Scottish Highers & Advanced Highers: BB in Advanced Highers in addition to AABBB in 5 Highers including Chemistry, and at least one subject from Biology, Mathematics or Physics.
+Scottish Highers & Advanced Highers: AAB at Higher in one sitting and AB at Advanced Higher, including Advanced Higher Chemistry and another Advanced Higher in at least one subject from Biology, Mathematics or Physics (we do not count the Higher and Advanced Higher in the same subject).
 Standard Credit grade/Intermediate 2/N5 in Mathematics and English language also required if not taken at Higher/AH.

 International Baccalaureate: Pass the IB Diploma with a total of at least 35 points, with three Higher Level subjects at 665 including Chemistry, and at least one subject from Biology, Mathematics or Physics.
 Note the total point score of 35 includes TOK/EE.
 Also required: GCSE grade B in English language and Mathematics.